pstoute/clean-testimonials/readme.txt

 5. Example use of the [testimonial-submission-form] shortcode.
 This shortcode will turn this page into a Testimonial submission page for your users

 == Changelog ==
+= 1.4.1 =
+* Fixed bug causing testimonial widget to display a PHP warning when no random categories were selected

 = 1.4 =
 * Introduced new filters to customize testimonial submission behaviour.
 See FAQ.
 * Added filter to customize CAPTCHA theme.
 EG, red (default), white, blackglass or clean.
 See FAQ.